hazzaRR/ExerciseClassification/README.md

 ```
 python independent_experiment.py
 ```
- - This will train the models and save the results in the `independent_model_results` directory for the person independent experiments
+ - This will train the models and save the results in the `independent_model_results` directory for the person-independent experiments

 ## Results